TDStrasser/KookaBlockly-Reference/docs/source/logging.rst

 During experiments, data is collected over time from instruments comprising sensors.
 These data are stored in a CSV file at time intervals as above.

 When the experiment is finished, the data can be retrieved from the CSV file stored on the Kookaberry using a computer to perform analysis of the results.
-Most commonly CSV data is used to draw graphs of the data over time using a spreadsheet program.
+CSV text data is most commonly used to draw graphs of the data values over time using a spreadsheet program.

 These blocks provide a facility for writing data into files on the Kookaberry.